 In Spring 2012, the Decatur Park District began a survey process conducted by Recreation Accessibility Consultants.
 56 parks and facilities were reviewed, and results have been compiled in a 6-volume document that is available at the Administrative Office, 620 E. Riverside Ave.
 The cover letter from RAC President John McGovern and summary letter appear below.
-For more information, please contact Ryan Raleigh at 422-5911.
+For more information, please call ADA Compliance Officer Bill Clevenger at 217-422-5911.

 We Care About Your Safety

 The Decatur Park District is concerned for the safety of visitors to our parks and facilities and strives to ensure that playground equipment, park grounds, and all facilities remain in excellent condition.
 Please help us in this effort.
 Follow safety rules posted at park sites and note age designations for appropriate use of playground equipment.
 If you see or hear of vandalism to park property, find broken playground equipment, or discover anything else you consider hazardous, please call the Park District at 217-422-5911.